esandoval30/redis-xgb/README.md

 You can get the image id with docker
 ```
-run images
+docker images
 ```

-# 2. Explore (And Run ALl cells) in the notebook
+# 2. Explore (And Run All cells) in the notebook
 ```
 jupyter notebook loan-approval-xgboost-final.ipynb
 ```